mgorripa/opensourcecontributions/langgraph-dynamodb-checkpointer-open-source-contribution.md

 ## Batch Write Handling

 - Automatic chunking (≤ 25 items)
-- Retry handling for unprocessed items
+- Writes are chunked into batches of ≤25 items (DynamoDB limit).
+This implementation does a single batch write per chunk and does not currently retry UnprocessedItems.
+Adding a retry loop with exponential backoff would improve reliability.
 - Transparent to caller

 ---

 ## Consistency Model

-For checkpoint reads, this implementation uses strongly consistent reads (ConsistentRead=True) to reduce stale reads when fetching by thread_id / checkpoint_id or when fetching the latest checkpoint.
+For checkpoint reads, this implementation uses strongly consistent reads (ConsistentRead=True) to reduce the likelihood of stale data when retrieving checkpoints.
+DynamoDB still defaults to eventual consistency for other operations unless overridden.

 ---